-To understand how computational tools may influence creativity, the research goal was decomposed into subquestions: (i) do computational systems influence the creative process; (ii) is it worth investing in the development of creativity-enhancing computational tools; and (iii) how may CC tools be useful in the creative process.
-Therefore, these topics were organised under the following categories: (i) creative process and creativity; (ii) creativity-enhancing tools and their advantages; and (iii) CC tools.
+To understand how the computational tools may influence creativity, the research goal was decomposed in subquestions that motivated content analysis: (i) do computational systems influence the creative process; (ii) is it worth investing in the development of creativity-enhancing computational tools; and (iii) how may CC tools be useful in the creative process.
+Therefore, the themes were organized under the following categories: (i) Creative process and creativity; (ii) Creativity-enhancing tools and their advantages; and (iii) CC tools.